Average Salary in Switzerland: CHF 7,024 a Month Is the Official Median

 What is the minimum wage in Switzerland?

 Switzerland has no federal minimum wage.
-Canton Geneva sets the highest at CHF 24/hour (approx. CHF 48,000/year full-time).
+Canton Geneva sets the highest: CHF 24.59/hour from 1 January 2026, about CHF 4,475 a month on a 42-hour week.
 Several other cantons have minimums in the CHF 21–23/hour range.

 How does Swiss salary compare to Germany or the UK?